polterguy/phosphorusfive/plugins/extras/p5.security/README.md

 ```

 The tilde above (~), will be substituded with _"/users/john-doe"_, if the user attempting to evaluate the above code is our _"john-doe"_ user from the
 above Hyperlambda.
-If your user is a "guest" account (not loggedd in), the tilde "~" will evaluate to the "/common/" folder.
-The common folder, has a similar
+If your user is a _"guest"_ account (not loggedd in), the tilde "~" will evaluate to the _"/common/"_ folder.
+The common folder, has a
-file structure, as the _"/users/"_ folder.
+similar file structure, as the _"/users/"_ folder, and this folder substitution can be used trsnaparently if you wish, without caring who is logged in,
+or whether or not any user is logged in at all.
+Tilde "~" basically means the "home folder".

-Notice, the above *[load-file]* Hyperlambda, will throw an exception, unless you actually have a "foo.txt" file in your user's folder.
+Notice, the above *[load-file]* Hyperlambda, will throw an exception, unless you actually have a "foo.txt" file in your user's home folder.

+In general, you should put files you want for everyone to see, but that still belongs to a specific user, including guests visitors, into
+the _"~/documents/public/"_ folder(s), while protected files, into the _"~/documents/private/"_ folder.

+If you wish to create files that are accessible to all users of your system, you should put these files in your _"/p5.webapp/common/"_ folder, which is
+accessible to all users in your system.

+## Editing users

 To edit a user, use the *[edit-user]* Active Event.
 To change the role and password of our _"john-doe"_ user from above, you could do something like
 the following.